Camp Greene (Washington, D.C.)

 Camp Greene was the site of a training camp for the 1st United States Colored Infantry Regiment and other Colored Troops on Mason's Island, now known as Theodore Roosevelt Island, in Washington, D.C.
 The island was also a refugee camp for freedom seekers.
 It is situated in the Potomac River.
 It has been made an Underground Railroad site on the National Park Service's Network to Freedom.

 American Civil War

 Refugee camp

 Fleeing slavery, many escaped bondsmen and newly freed people made their way north, behind Union Army lines into northern cities.
 The people who fled slavery became known as "contrabands" and their numbers were so large that the United States government established contraband camps in 1861.
 The refugees were in need of shelter, medical care, clothing, food, and employment.
-In the metropolitan District of Columbia area, a camp called Freeman's Village was established on the Arlington Estate, but was soon overcrowded and disease-ridden.
+In the metropolitan District of Columbia area, a camp called Freedman's Village was established on the Arlington Estate, but was soon overcrowded and disease-ridden.
 Mason's island then became a refugee camp.

 Emancipation Proclamation

 The Emancipation Proclamation was signed into law on New Year's Day, 1863 by President Abraham Lincoln.
-It freed enslave people and it allowed for recruitment of African Americans in the Union Army.
+It freed enslave people and it allowed for the recruitment of African Americans into the Union Army.